CamiloAPR/docker-compose-wp-dev/README.md

 # Docker Compose for WordPress Development
 In a personal need to introduce myself to Docker this is my first official attempt to get into it.
 Hopefully, we'll see an evolution here ;D .
 Also, I hope this can come up handy to anyone in need of something like this for personal projects.
-*So, this _docker-compose_ file will mount a virtual environment for you to develop a WordPress site, using the Latest WordPress version available*.
+So, this _docker-compose_ file will mount a virtual environment for you to develop a WordPress site, using the Latest WordPress version available.

 # INSTRUCTIONS
 Run the following command where the docker-compose file is located: